 For undated references, the

-latest edition of the referenced document (including any amendments or corrigenda) applies.
+latest edition of the referenced document (including any amendments or corrigenda) at the time of publication of this standard applies.

 COMMENT 3:

 802.21-2008 is cited in the normative reference clause.
 Do you want to consider removing the date, so it is clear that this includes the base and all amendments?